 Generally, these reticles will work best with supersonic rounds from a 16-inch barrel unless otherwise specified.

-If you are looking at scopes with graduated reticles, be sure they are calibrated for 300 Blackout as the ballistics are very different from the more common 5.56 and .308 reticles available.
+If you are looking at scopes with graduated reticles, be sure they are calibrated for .300 BLK.
+The ballistics are different from the more common 5.56 and .308 cartridges.

 Best 300 Blackout Scope on the Market Review

 Use the following list to help choose the right optic for your 300 Blackout.

 One of the great things about this caliber is its versatility.
 However, its versatility can make finding the right accessories challenging, especially for shooters unfamiliar with optic capabilities.

 1 Trijicon VCOG 1-6×24 Circle Crosshair 300 – Our Top Pick

 If you are looking for the best of the best in .300 BLK scopes, this is it.
 Trijicon has a reputation for producing top-notch tactical optics, and this one definitely fits the bill.

 The VCOG (Variable Combat Optical Gunsight) was engineered in response to the US military’s request for a variable optic comparable to the company’s venerable, battle-proven fixed power ACOG.

 Trijicon’s optics have a proven combat track record, and the VCOG is one of their best.
 It features a first focal plane (FFP) ballistic reticle.
 The reticle perfectly matches the ballistic performance of standard .300 BLK loads.